reiserlab/Modular-LED-Display/docs/gs-getting-hardware.md

 The 12-18 arena v1.1 has a ribbon cable input.
 An additional Arena Interconnect Board adapts the VHDI cable to the required ribbon cable format.
 This board is a simple 2 layer PCB within the dimensions of 4.9×8.4mm².
 The production files are available in [version v1.0](https://github.com/floesche/Arena-G4-Hardware/tree/master/interconnect/production_v1p0).
 The design was done in-house at Janelia.
 Recent tests suggest, that the ribbon cable introduces noise in the communication.
 The ribbon cable should be as short as possible to reduce the noise.

+# Computer and National Instruments card

+Once the hardware is put together, the arena is going to be controlled from a dedicated computer.
+Two applications, namely MATLAB and a Simulink based custom application, need to run in parallel on this machine.
+The faster this machine the better, but we cannot give a recommendation on what the lower limit is.
+Most recently we used Dell Precision 5820 Workstations, but other recent PC with a PCIe slot will most likely work, too.
+This machine will need to have a National Instruments Multifunction Reconfigurable I/O device, specifically the PCIe-7842, installed.
+Note that the card does not always work in all PCIe slots.
+In our test systems, the card worked in 2 out of 5 slots.

 # Checklist